The stories are too many and too horrific to be untrue.

-The articles of separation, dated October 7, 1850, reference the cause of the split is “from an incompatibility of taste and uncongeniality of temper and disagreement of pursuits, bickering, heartburnings and strife have discovered that it is impossible they should longer live together in peace and harmony and have therefore have agreed to separate from bed and board and absolve, release and forever discharge each other from all conjugal rights, privileges duties and liabilities, further agreeing to live separate and apart and abstain in all and every way from interfering with or molesting each other in all and every way their pursuit of present and eternal happiness.”
+The articles of separation, dated October 7, 1850, reference the cause of the split as “from an incompatibility of taste and uncongeniality of temper and disagreement of pursuits, bickering, heartburnings, and strife have discovered that it is impossible they should longer live together in peace and harmony and have therefore have agreed to separate from bed and board and absolve, release and forever discharge each other from all conjugal rights, privileges duties and liabilities, further agreeing to live separate and apart and abstain in all and every way from interfering with or molesting each other in all and every way their pursuit of present and eternal happiness.”

 She had the final word, too, when she had Harshaw’s grave marker carved – “Died and Gone to Hell,” a fitting epitaph to a man whose black soul found no redemption on this side of eternity.

 The original grave marker, likely wooden, long since rotted, but a replica stands as a reminder of what happens in this life can mark you for the hereafter.